opensearch-project/documentation-website/_opensearch/search/autocomplete.md

 To make the word order and relative positions flexible, specify a `slop` value.
 To learn about the `slop` option, see [Other optional query fields]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/full-text#other-optional-query-fields).

 Prefix matching doesn’t require any special mappings.
-It works with your data as-is.
+It works with your data as is.
 However, it’s a fairly resource-intensive operation.
 A prefix of `a` could match hundreds of thousands of terms and not be useful to your user.
 To limit the impact of prefix expansion, set `max_expansions` to a reasonable number: